Periodontal Disease Treatment Vienna, VA

 Yes, periodontal disease can have an effect on your overall health.
 The symptoms of an oral infection can be similar to those of the flu.
 In the case of gum disease, or periodontitis, patients may experience fever, body chills, headaches and bleeding gums.

-Recent studies suggest that periodontal disease may be linked to a number of systemic illnesses such as diabetes, heart disease, and stroke.
-Therefore, it is important for you to take steps to prevent and treat periodontal disease in order to maintain good overall health.
+Some systemic illnesses such as diabetes, heart disease, and stroke can lead to or be the cause of periodontal disease.
+Therefore, it is important for you to take steps to prevent and treat periodontal disease and maintain good overall health.

 Is periodontitis genetic?

-Dental studies show that your genes may determine your susceptibility to periodontal disease.
-You could be born with gum inflammation.
-If you suffer from aggressive periodontitis, you’ll experience a dramatic reduction in the bone that surrounds some of your teeth.
+Dental studies show that your genes can make you vulnerable to periodontal disease.
+If you suffer from aggressive periodontitis, you’ll experience dramatic bone loss that surrounds some of your teeth.
 It may affect all of your teeth in extreme cases.

 Request a Consultation for Periodontal Disease Treatment in Vienna, VA